wenchblitz/natours-practice-project/README.md

 # NaTours
-NaTours is a practice project for Advanced CSS and SASS.
+NaTours is a practice project.
+The basic idea behind this project is to practice Advanced CSS and SASS.